briansmith/crypto-bench/README.md

 ## How to run other subsets of the benchmarks

-`./cargo bench` takes arbitrary substrings of the test names as parameters, so you can get as specific as you want.
-For example, `./cargo_all bench sha512::_2000` will run just the SHA-512 benchmark that takes a 2000 byte input, for every implementation.
+`cargo bench` takes arbitrary substrings of the test names as parameters, so you can get as specific as you want.
+For example, `./cargo_all bench sha512::_2000` (`cargo_all bench sha512::_2000 on Windows`) will run just the SHA-512 benchmark that takes a 2000 byte input, for every implementation.

 ## Why does each implementation's benchmark live in a separate crate?